Poll: How do you think? Vote Now!

-Likes: Sushi... a lot, and all Japanese food, writing, dogs, horses, singing chords with the choir, organic chemistry, calculus, gnocchi with chicken livers, French, Portal, Kingdom Hearts, rain, Star Trek, Wildhorn's Jekyll and Hyde musical, original Dracula, Le Roi Soleil musical, Le Petit Prince, green and purple, Mordin, Dostoevsky, observing, tea, dangly earrings that go dingle-dingle, Starbuks, knowing what to do, hot chocolate, family, making music with friends, acting, anime, sleep, wolves, understanding alternate perspectives, romanticism, making forts with blankets, playing in the mountains/ making forts there, rock climbing, having philosophical/ religious discussions with friends and pretty much any one (key word: discussion. sharing ideas, feelings, and rational).
+Likes: Sushi... a lot, and all Japanese food, writing, dogs, horses, cats, singing chords with the choir, organic chemistry, calculus, gnocchi with chicken livers, French, Portal, Kingdom Hearts, rain, Star Trek, Wildhorn's Jekyll and Hyde musical, original Dracula, Le Roi Soleil musical, Le Petit Prince, green and purple, Mordin, Dostoevsky, observing, tea, dangly earrings that go dingle-dingle, Starbuks, knowing what to do, hot chocolate, family, making music with friends, acting, anime, sleep, wolves, understanding alternate perspectives, romanticism, making forts with blankets, playing in the mountains/ making forts there, rock climbing, having philosophical/ religious discussions with friends and pretty much any one (key word: discussion. sharing ideas, feelings, and rational).

 On Art: Art, as I see it, is a means of communicating an emotion and/or beauty.
 All art should evoke catharsis and immortalize what is important, the ephemeral.
 Art is subjective, so what is artistic to one may not be artistic to all.

 On Writing: Writing is like acting; the characters exist and the stories exist, you are simply channeling them.
 To channel them, you have to understand them.
 Think what they'd think, feel what they'd feel.
 Then you can tell their story.